 2. Read the Fine Print

-Be sure to read the fine print of your company’s matching gift program carefully.
+Be sure to carefully read your company’s matching gift program’s fine print.
 There may be certain restrictions or limitations that you are not aware of.
 Familiarizing yourself with the program guidelines will help you avoid any surprises.

 3. Don’t Wait to Request Matching Funds

 If you’re eligible for corporate matching gifts, don’t wait to request the funds.
 The sooner you submit the necessary documentation, the sooner you’ll receive the extra funding for your donation.
-In some cases, there may be deadlines for requesting matching funds, so it’s essential to act quickly.
+Sometimes, there may be deadlines for requesting matching funds, so acting is essential.

 4. Limited Donations